-Thanks to Jacob Prasch (His Books, Shadows of The Beast and Harpazo has assisted us to develop this view of Eschatology in light of good hermeneutics), John Haller for the use of his Charts and Pictures, David Nathan and Paul Dorgan for their Seminars and Charts.
+Thanks to Jacob Prasch (His Books, Shadows of The Beast and Harpazo has assisted us to develop this view of Eschatology in light of good hermeneutics), John Haller for the use of his Charts and Pictures.
 Thanks to everyone who assisted in this process of developing this view of the 70th Week of Daniel’s Timeline Chart.

 Mat 24:3 And as he sat on the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?

 Mat 24:4 And Jesus answered and said unto them, Take heed that no man lead you astray.

 (Rapture aspect not Pretrib though but 6/7 seal)